-- putting capital-raising plans in place with a parent company or with external sources; - contingency plans to be able to handle the increased volumes of business; - reviewing rates and underwriting guidance; - reviewing the use of reinsurance to mitigate the need for additional capital; and - withdrawing a product or a line of business.
+- putting capital-raising plans in place with a point company or with external sources; - contingency plans to be able to handle the harvey ed volumes of business; - reviewing rates and underwriting gurdance; - reviewing the use of reinsurance to nitisate the need for additional capital; and - withdrawing a product of a line of a siness.

-Normally, the base scenario would incorporate the new business projections of the company's business plan and associated expense levels.
-Alternate scenarios would be heavily company-dependent, varying in particular with the kind of market the company serves and the distribution channel employed to reach it.
-However, any alternate scenario would be expected to reflect not only the change in new business levels, but also the impact on expense coverage and any other possible ripple effects.
+Normally, the base scenario would incorporate the new business projections of the company's business plar and associated expense levels.
+Alternate scenarios would be heavily company-dependent using in particular with the kind of market the company serves and the distribution channel employed to reach it.
+However, any alternate scenario would be expected to reflect not only the change in new business levels, but also the impact on expense to grage and any other possible ripple effects.